Guavas (1 Fruit, Without Refuse) and Bananas (1 Small (6 Inches To 6 7/8 Inches Long))

 How to consume Bananas, Guavas without glucose spikes

-Drink plenty of water throughout the day to help manage blood sugar levels.
-Dehydration can sometimes lead to higher blood sugar concentrations.
+Drink plenty of water throughout the day to support overall metabolic function and maintain stable blood sugar levels.

 Monitor Meal Timing

-Keep track of your blood sugar levels to identify how your body responds to these fruits and make adjustments as needed.
+Keep track of your blood sugar levels before and after meals to understand how your body responds to different foods.

 Find Glucose response for your favourite foods